Building Character through Soccer

 By this time the league had expanded to 15 teams in separate Nassau and Suffolk divisions.
 The league also moved from being a winter outdoor league to a spring-fall outdoor league.
 The LIJSL and its member clubs would soon add indoor tournaments throughout the winter months.
 In The Long Island Soccer Scene, Pat Ryder commended the organization and men like Joe Boyle, Ed Whitney, Ed Farrelly, Tony Camara, Jack Maher, Pat Commisky, Eddy Abrams, Pat Reilly, and referees Paul Vaas and Willie Noble.

 Many others have joined the ranks of these motivated pioneers.
 It would be impossible to list them all here.
 However, the leadership of this group continued to show the way.
-After Ron Campbell’s inaugural run as president, Bill Doyle, Sam Hobson, Tom Kenny, Tony Perez, Paul Bedell, Dick Frazita, Peter Collins, and Addie Mattei-Iaia all took their turns in office, each bringing the league to new heights before handing the reins over to current president Anthony Maresco.
+After Ron Campbell’s inaugural run as president, Bill Doyle, Sam Hobson, Tom Kenny, Tony Perez, Paul Bedell, Dick Frazita, Peter Collins, Addie Mattei-Iaia, and Anthony Maresco all took their turns in office, each bringing the league to new heights before handing the reins over to current president Andrew Seabury.

 For more than half of the league’s existence, Collins served as league president, guiding the LIJSL from 1977 to 2004.
 The many years he tirelessly and selflessly served the league could be referred to as “The Golden Age of the Long Island Junior Soccer League” because of the many innovations that were introduced during that period.
 Things that many people saw only as dreams, Peter was determined to turn into reality.
 Though he left office after 27 years, he continues to be a staunch proponent of the league and the game of soccer, and was inducted into the US Soccer Hall of Fame in 1998.